 Is the coffin cremated with the body?

 Yes.
-The ICCM Guiding Principles state that the container and the body shall be placed in the cremator and cremation commenced.
-The container shall not be opened or otherwise disturbed, other than in exceptional circumstances, and then only with the express permission and in the presence of the Applicant for Cremation (usually the executor or next of kin).
+We work to the Institute of Cemetery and Crematorium Management guiding principles.
+These state that the container and the body must be placed in the cremator and the cremation begun.
+The container must not be opened or disturbed, other than in exceptional circumstances, and then only with the express permission and in the presence of the applicant for cremation (usually the executor or next of kin).

-How soon after the service with the cremation take place?
+How soon after the service will the cremation take place?

-The ICCM Guiding Principles state that the cremation will commence no later than 72 hours after the service of committal.
-Where the cremation may not be carried out on the same day, the Applicant for Cremation shall be notified.
+We work to the Institute of Cemetery and Crematorium Management guiding principles.
+These state that the cremation will begin no later than 72 hours after the committal service.
+When the cremation may not be carried out on the same day, we will notify the applicant for cremation.